 Once upon a time, Will Horovitz (one of the coolest chefs in NYC) created a smoked watermelon that looked like ham and broke the internet.
 That seemed to kick off a whole array of smoked or grilled vegetables and fruit as substitutes for meat.
 Radish prosciutto, cantaloupe burgers, and carrot dogs.
 It was Will’s carrot dog that really caught my attention.
 I was working on I Wanna Be Your Hot Dog and thinking about vegan versions for pop-ups.
 A carrot dog seemed like something that would work well for my recipes and attract a bit of attention.
 Unfortunately, though Will is a friend and might have given me some guidance, I know his creation requires several days of curing and techniques deeper down the culinary rabbit hole than I wanted to go.

 What I love about this is it kind of tastes like a hot dog but also still retains its carrot-ness.
 Too often when using vegetables as a meat substitute, cooks try to lose the vegetable and make it meat.
-That’s make zero sense to me.
+That makes zero sense to me.
 Celebrate the vegetable.
-If you’re eating vegan, EAT VEGAN!!!
 This dish is likely a hard sell for most omnivores.
-I’ve actually described it as a trigger warning kids meal.
+I’ve actually described it as a “trigger warning kids meal.”
 However, if one gets past the strangeness and embraces one’s inner Bugs Bunny, you’ll be surprised at how delicious a simple carrot can be.